Illustration by Popularium

 The album, Strange Mercy by St. Vincent, was mesmerizing.
 The emphatic drum beats abetted my lead-footed tendencies.
 The ethereal guitars and strings fit the atmosphere of wooded bungalows and soft light.
-And the haunting vocal styling of Annie Clark made the already romantic drive steamier still.
+And the haunting vocal stylings of Annie Clark made the already romantic drive steamier still.

 I lasered my focus, locking my gaze on the swerving double-yellow line and accelerating with purpose through each turn.